Maintain healthy indoor air quality with our expert air-exchange system installation

 Leaky, inefficient buildings have plenty of uncontrolled air exchange through gaps, cracks, and openings that provide pathways for air infiltration and air exfiltration.
 But in an energy-efficient home that has a tightly sealed “building envelope,” indoor air can easily become stale, unpleasant, and even hazardous.
 It can accumulate odors from cooking and bathing, as well as other pollutants.
 HRVs and ERVs eliminate this problem by exchanging stale indoor air for fresh outdoor air.
 Both ventilation aids are designed to work with forced-air heating and cooling systems.

 HRVs & ERVs transfer heat and humidity for energy savings

 So what happens on a cold winter day when your HRV exhausts heated indoor air and sucks frigid outside air into the house?
 Good question.
 The answer appears in the cutaway view shown here, illustrating the interior of a typical HRV.
 A specially designed corrugated core forces outgoing (warm) and incoming (cold) air streams to pass very close to one another, separated only by a thin membrane.
 A large amount of heat from the exhaust air is transferred to the incoming air, effectively preheating the outdoor air before it joins the heating system’s ductwork.

-There are many systems that work together to keep the air in your home healthy, comfortable, and inexpensive to heat and cool.
-There are also many problems that may need to be corrected to ensure a comfortable, energy efficient home.
+Many systems work together to keep the air in your home healthy, comfortable, and inexpensive to heat and cool.
+Many problems may need to be corrected to ensure a comfortable, energy-efficient home.

-The technicians at Pipe Works Services, Inc. are trained to identify these requirements and design a customized indoor air quality plan for your home.
+The technicians at Pipe Works Services are trained to identify these requirements and design a customized indoor air quality plan for your home.
 We can measure your home’s air exchange rate and install an HRV or ERV if necessary.
-We’ll work with you to ensure the best-possible results: a healthy, comfortable home with lower operating costs.
+We’ll work with you to ensure the best possible results: a healthy, comfortable home with lower operating costs.